 Year 9 Camp

-The Year 9 camp is a three day cultural trip to Melbourne.
-Students can expect to participate in a graffiti workshop and a Melbourne lane-way tour, and see the theatrical production of the Walt Disney classic ‘Aladdin’.
-In addition to these activities students can also expect to participate in a visit to the Jump & Climb, Ice skating, Riding the Melbourne Star, Bowling, Laser tag, Eureka Sky Deck, Melbourne Aquarium and an orienteering challenge through the city.
+The Year 9 camp is a four day cultural trip to Melbourne.
+Students can expect to participate in a graffiti workshop and a Melbourne lane-way tour, and see the theatrical production of ‘Charlie & The Chocolate Factory’.
+In addition to these activities students can also expect to participate in a visit to the Jump & Climb, Ice skating, Riding the Melbourne Star, Bowling, Laser tag, Eureka Sky Deck and Melbourne Museum.

 Year 10 Camp